 Through resolution 1540 (2004) and its follow-up resolutions, the Security Council called upon all States to present a report (the “first report”) on steps they have taken to implement the resolution and to submit such a report to the 1540 Committee.
-As of January 2014, most of the United Nations Member States have submitted such a report.
+As of December 2017, most of the United Nations Member States have submitted such a report.
 The Committee is aiming to achieve universal reporting.

-Overall, the Committee notes that the number of measures taken by States by 2011 has increased compared to its findings in 2008.The chart below presents a graphic view of the number of Member States by the number of Committee matrix data fields in which those States had measures in place in 2011 compared to 2008.
-As the chart shows, the number of States that had measures in 30 fields or fewer decreased from 63 to 21 and 42 of these States have measures now applicable to more than 30 data fields.
+Overall, the Committee notes that the number of measures taken by States by 2016 has increased compared to its findings in 2011.The chart below presents a graphic view of the number of Member States by the number of Committee matrix data fields in which those States had measures in place in 2016 compared to 2011.
+As the chart shows, the number of States that had measures in 30 fields or fewer decreased from 19 to 7 and 12 of these States have measures now applicable to more than 30 data fields.